wvirany/blog/content/posts/prior_mean/index.md

    <img src="figures/bo_obs_tsne.png" alt="Figure 8" style="width:100%; margin-left:auto; margin-right:auto">
 </div>

 It's interesting to consider how the docking prior mean model updates its belief upon making new observations.
 For example, in regions with high Vina scores, yet low MM/GBSA scores, the model makes relatively few observations.
 Moreover, the model learns to explore regions with low Vina scores, yet high MM/GBSA scores.
-This is an important capability and addresses a concern in typical filtering-based approaches in drug discovery where we only candidates which appear promising according to low-fidelity oracles.
+This is an important capability and addresses a concern in typical filtering-based approaches in drug discovery where we only proceed with candidates which appear promising according to low-fidelity oracles.
 This introduces a "false negatives" problem, in which we skip candidates which in reality show promise according to more accurate experiments.

 Despite this method being outperformed by the constant prior mean, the success of any method tends to be problem-specific, and there could be certain targets / datasets for which docking scores provide a meaningful prior for higher-fidelity binding affinity approximations.
 Moreover, this could provide an interesting avenue for multi-fidelity BO, which I plan to further explore in the future.